bombasticSlacks/Aspirant/Game/Diviner.md

 #### Master Divination
 If your character has [Expert Divination](#Expert%20Divination) training, your character can perform [Ritual](Ritual) to:

-Effect what has already happened, get accurate information about the state of something.
+* Effect what has already happened.
+* Get accurate information about the state of something.